AhmadVakil/AppAssetStudio/README.md

     <li>iOS deployment</li>
     <li>Trigger autoGitPush.py to be first pop up as modal if there is something new Git status</li>
     <li>A solution for merge conflicts</li>
+    <li>Support for other type of configuration files rather than JSON, such as XML, etc. </li>
     <li>Improve README.md</li>
 </ul>